lewis6991/gitsigns.nvim/README.md

 - [x] When detecting index changes, also check if the file of the buffer changed
 - [ ] Add ability to show commit in floating window of current line
 - [x] Add help doc
+- [ ] Allow extra options to be passed to `git diff`
+- [ ] Folding of text around hunks
+- [ ] Diff against working tree instead of index, or diff against any SHA.
+- [ ] Line highlighting
+- [ ] Hunk text object
+- [ ] Open diff mode of buffer against what gitsigns is comparing to (currently the index)
+- [ ] Share index watchers for files in the same repo
+- [ ] Show messages when navigating hunks similar to '/' search